apache/parquet-format/Encryption.md

 AES GCM is an authenticated encryption.
 Besides the data confidentiality (encryption), it supports two levels of integrity verification (authentication): of the data (default), and of the data combined with an optional AAD (“additional authenticated data”).
-The authentication allows to make sure the data has not been tampered with.
+The authentication makes it possible to verify that the data has not been tampered with.
 An AAD is a free text to be authenticated, together with the data.
 The user can, for example, pass the file name with its version (or creation timestamp) as an AAD input, to verify that the file has not been replaced with an older version.
 The details on how Parquet creates